 Frugal living is all about choosing your discretionary spending wisely.

 Frugal spending patterns are designed to save in some areas so that you can spend in other areas.
+Very few people have the disposable income to spend on a whim.

 How do you turn Frugal Living into a way of life?